bakin-bacon/bacon-kata/README.md

 * If the bacon was too floppy the time should be adjust to be more.
 * If the bacon was just right, the time should not be adjusted.
 * Time adjustment should be cut in half each time the user changes their answer from too crispy to too floppy or vice versa.
+  * Time adjustments should start at 2:00.
+  * Time adjustments should be no less than 0:30.

 ## Some examples